 The beginning of the variation melody Play

-I should mention that Christine, the woman for whom I first wrote the melody years ago, is now my amazing and challenging wife.
+I should mention that Christine, the woman for whom I first wrote the melody years ago, is now my amazing (and sometimes challenging) wife.
 In my heart the tune will always be ours, but now it's yours (and Bella and Edward's) as well.

 There are two soundtrack albums for Twilight.
 The Score Soundtrack contains 19 pieces from the score, including "Bella's Lullaby", but none of the songs.

 The Song Soundtrack contains "Bella's Lullaby" and 11 songs.

 This is a book of piano sheet music for 11 pieces from the film's score, including "Bella's Lullaby".
 Published by Hal Leonard, it's available from various music stores.

 In addition to the questions answered below, you may want to look at my more general FAQ page, which answers questions about myself and film scoring in general.